masumi-network/kodosumi/docs/develop.md

 You need to have an [OpenAI API key](https://platform.openai.com/api-keys) to run this example.

-### 4. create Python Virtual Environment

-Create and source a Python Virtual Environment with your system Python executable.
-The `.gitignore` above will ignore this `.venv` directory.

-    python3 -m venv .venv
-    source .venv/bin/activate

-> [!NOTE]
-> You need to locate the Python system executable.
-Depending on your operating system and setup this location differs.

 Push our initial commit:

     git add .
     git commit -m "initial version"
     git push

 ### 5. install kodosumi